int128/kubectl-tree-e2e-test/README.md

 It create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io) and deploy the [fixture](fixture.yaml).
 After deployment, it runs `kubectl tree` and check its output.

-It is run on GitHub Actions.
-See the [workflow](.github/workflows/test.yaml).
+It is run on GitHub Actions [workflow](.github/workflows/test.yaml).

 ## Run locally

-You need to set up Docker and Kind.
+You need to install Docker and Kind.

 ```sh
 # install deps